Last Updated 12/01/2022.

 Pokhara is Nepal’s second big tourist-draw after Kathmandu.
 Most people visiting Nepal will spend some time here which is no easy feat.
 Pokhara is a full day’s bus ride from Kathmandu on Himalayan roads.

 The centre-point of Pokhara is Fewa Lake (Phewa Lake), popular for boating.
 Stunning mountain views tower above the Pokhara bowl, adventure activities such as paragliding and white-water rafting are popular here.
 This is where you’ll need to be to start your Annapurna Range and Poon Hill Treks.
-Like Kathmandu, Pokhara bristles with backpacker supply shops, restaurant and trekking shops.
+Like Kathmandu, Pokhara bristles with backpacker supply shops, restaurants and trekking shops.

 You can drive or walk up to the Pokhara peace stupa, Shanti Stupa, for a great view of the lake, town, and mountains.
 It’s a nice walk down.
 The International Mountain Museum is also in Pokhara.